 Okay, so now that you know vitamin E is a kick-ass antioxidant, how can you get more of it?
 Luckily, vitamin E foods are also high in other testosterone-boosting minerals, so the items we list below constitute a double or triple whammy in terms of nutrient content.

 While you shouldn’t overconsume eggs, it should definitely be a part of your daily diet.
-A 100-gram serving has 20% RDA.
+A 100-gram serving has 20 percent RDA.

 Avocados are known for their high monounsaturated fat content.
-They also have roughly the same vitamin E content as spinach at 20% RDA for a 100-gram serving.
+They also have 20 percent RDA vitamin E content for a 100-gram serving.
 That’s not all, though; the fruit (it’s not a vegetable) also contains a bitter glycoside known as oleuropein.
 This was found to elevate T levels in a 2013 rodent study.

 Whether you eat avocados whole or make guacamole dip, you want this nutrient-packed fruit on your dinner plate.

 Yay!
 You now have an excuse for that weekend outing to Sizzlers.
-Shrimp is one of the good sources of the amino acid glycine, which is good for muscle growth, joint and cartilage repairs, and promoting sleep.
-In terms of vitamin E, a 100-gram serving contains 16% RDA.
+Shrimp is one of the good sources of the amino acid glycine, which is good for muscle growth, joint and cartilage repairs and promoting sleep.
+In terms of vitamin E, a 100-gram serving contains 16 percent RDA.